 My name is Reeni Dutta.
 I am not just one of the few remaining electrical elementals, but I’m also part-demon and one of the Guardians of Klone’s Stronghold, a haven for young supernaturals unable to guard themselves because they’re behind the developmental curve–as so many supernaturals can be.
 These guys have just managed to make me very, very angry.

 And now I worry about the Stronghold.
 How did those three little twirps manage to get me back here?
 They certainly weren’t powerful enough to subdue me under normal circumstances.
 Is something wrong at the Stronghold?

 “STRUG!”
 I mindspeech again.

 If you’d like to get in touch, you can find Joyce Reynolds-Ward on social media:

 Joyce Reynolds-Ward entered Klone’s Stronghold into SPFBO and got sorted into Fantasy-Faction‘s group.
-You can check the book out by clicking on the cover which will lead you to its Amazon page:

 You can keep updated on our progress and all of our content on my SPFBO 5 page!